 When you have had whiplash, concussion, trauma or head injury, the brain and nervous system may adapt in ways that make it hard to resume normal life.
 You may find problems with walking, thinking, speaking, memory and learning.
-You may have lost awareness of a part of your body.
-You may have exaggerated fear or anger reactions without the pre-injury emotional balance you and your family were accustomed to.… Read the rest
+Or you may have lost awareness of a part of your body.
+You may be hypersensitive to noise or sounds, have sleep disturbances, or pain.… Read the rest

 Would you like to be part of research?

 I submitted case reports to the Massage Therapy Foundation 2013 and 2014 Practitioner Case Report Contests.
 Both times, I won Honorable Mention: Mind-Body and Body-Based Treatments for Parkinson’s Disease, and Contralateral Treatment for Disabling Shoulder Pain.… Read the rest

 Parkinson’s Symptoms–Not Only A Movement Disorder

 Parkinson’s is known for the shuffling gait, the masked face, the stooped posture, the soft, almost inaudible voice, the slowness of movement, the trembling and rigidity.
 These motor or movement symptoms are what most people seek treatment for, and they form the basis of the diagnosis.